-Losing the key to your mailbox can be one of the worst things, especially if it happens on a day when you’re expecting really important mail.
-However, there’s no need to despair because these days it’s fairly easy to solve this problem by getting a replacement key or simply changing the lock.
+Losing the key to your mailbox can be one of the worst things that can happen, especially if it happens on a day when you’re expecting really important mail.
+However, there’s no need to despair because these days it’s fairly easy to solve lost key for mailbox problem by getting a replacement key or simply changing the lock.

 Here are a few different approaches that you can use to retrieve your lost mailbox key, based on your situation and where you live:

 If you’re a tenant that’s renting a flat or a home that has an integrated mailbox system, then your first step should be to report the matter of your lost mailbox key to your landlord or superintendent.
 Different properties differ in their policies when it comes to what approach you should take in reporting a lost mailbox key, but the safest one would be to make the report in writing and then follow it up with an in-person visit.

 The best way to get a timely response once you’ve made your request for a replacement is to make the request as soon as you discover the lost key to the mailbox because it might take a couple of days before your request is processed and you have a new key.
 Keep in mind that the sooner you report the lost key for the mailbox, the sooner you’ll be able to access your mail.
 Also, you may have to pay a fee of $4.40 for a replacement key if the mailbox is owned by the U.S. Postal Service.

 The best part about opening a mailbox at your local post office is that they always give you two keys, so that you have a spare to turn to when you lose the first one.
 However, should you lose both keys, you’ll have to fill in what is known as ‘Form 1094’, which is basically a request for a new replacement key, and pay the key fee as well as the refundable key deposit.
 If you notice that your keys are getting really old and worn out, you should return them to the post office so that you can get new replacements for free.